Cat vaccines during the pandemic

-- Don't allow them to meet any cats outside of your household, and don't bring any new cats into your home.
+- Don't allow them to meet any cats outside your home

 If your kitten has missed their second injection, it's likely they will need to restart their vaccination course once restrictions have been lifted.

-If your cat has had regular vaccinations throughout their life, they are likely to have some protection covering them for approximately two - three months after the date their vaccine was due.
-Once this time has lapsed, they will be at a higher risk of catching some of the diseases we vaccinate against.
+If your cat has had regular vaccinations throughout their life, they may have some protection covering them for approximately two to three months after the date their vaccine was due, but once this time has lapsed they will be at a higher risk of catching some of the diseases we vaccinate against.
 Follow our guidance below until they are fully protected again:

 - If he/she is a house cat, continue to keep him/her indoors and stop any other cats coming into the house.

-- If they normally go outdoors, but are happy to stay inside, try to keep them in as much as possible, however, it’s vitally important that you monitor them for stress and allow them outside again if they appear unsettled by the new routine.
+- If they normally go outdoors but are happy to stay inside, try to keep them in as much as possible, but monitor them for stress and allow them outside again if they appear unsettled by the new routine.
 It’s not a good idea to keep your cat indoors if they have previously suffered with stress related illness such as Feline Idiopathic Cystitis (stress cystitis/FIC).

 Published: December 2020